JoshChubi/Academic/Spring2019/Discrete Math/Boolean Calculator/      README.md

 # Boolean Calculator
-A program to eveluate boolean expressions entered by user
+A program to eveluate boolean expressions entered by user, C++

 # Order of operations
 1. !&nbsp;&nbsp;&nbsp;&nbsp;as the (unary) not operator